Compositions and Arrangements

 Blues March, strut and praise 4:02

-Comforting, a simple 12/8 melody frames a testimonial middle section 3:35 1
+Comforting, a melody in 12/8 frames a testimonial middle section 3:35

-Hear Profile performed by Doug Yeo, Bass Trombonist of the Boston Symphony Orchestra, on his CD Take 1, available from Hickey’s Music Center and TAP Music Sales.
+Hear Profile performed by Doug Yeo on his CD Take 1, also available from Hickey’s Music Center

 Available from Cherry Classics Music

-Psalm 1 for 4-part Trombone Ensemble and Organ (or Brass Quintet) – Cherry Classics Music
+Psalm 1 for 4-part Trombone Ensemble and Organ or Brass Quintet – available from Cherry Classics Music

 Hear a performance from April 2010 by the Ellicott City Trombone Choir conducted by the arranger with organist Eun Hea Kwon.
 Time 5:35.